TheMetaGuy/Type-Analyser/readme.md

 ## **Usage**

-Here are descriptions and some examples of how you might use Type-Master.
-This library allows you to correctly identify the type of an object and know the allowed operations on it across a wide range of examples.
+Here are descriptions along with some examples of Type-Master usage.

 ## **`extendedTypeOf( object )`**
 ---
-Accurately identifies the type of all Javascript objects not just the primitive types and it's much more useful than the built-in Javascript 'typeof' operator.
+Accurately identifies the type of all Javascript objects not just the primitive types so it's much more useful than the built-in Javascript 'typeof' operator.
 It provides the same core functionality but also has the following advantages.
 It;

 - returns the correct type for null, Array, **all** ES6 / ES2020 types and custom types ( E.g. your classes ).